weaviate/weaviate-io/developers/weaviate/api/graphql/search-operators.md

 ### Additional metadata response

-Hybrid search results are sorted by their BM25F score (higher is more relevant).
+Hybrid search results are sorted by a score, derived as a fused combination of their BM25F score and `nearText` similarity (higher is more relevant).
 This `score`, and additionally the `explainScore` metadata can be optionally retrieved in the response.

 ### Example